lutze/verdoy/docs/frontend/FRONTEND_PLAN.md

 - [x] Organization edit page loads
 - [x] Organization archive/delete UI loads

+- [] An Organization can have a user assigned as the Administrator
+- [] The Administrator of an Organization can add and remove Users from the Organization's members.
+- [] A User can be in 1 to many Organizations' member lists.

 #### Project Management (COMPLETED)
 - [x] Project list and detail pages load
 - [x] Create project form is visible